PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 4. pedal width (cm)
 5. species

-Therefore there is 50 samples for each of the 3 species of Iris, each with 5 attributes giving a total number of 750 data points within Fischer's dataset.
+Therefore there is 50 samples for each of the 3 species of Iris, with 5 attributes giving a total number of 750 data points within Fischer's dataset.

 From the dataset Fisher developed a linear discriminant model to distinguish the 3 species from each other.

 *linear discriminant model* - is a statisical model that is developed to discriminate between or separate two or more groups of samples in order to develop a classifier.

-Fisher's analysis of the Iris dataset was able to classify the Iris flowers into 1 of the 3 species (Iris Setosa, Iris Versicolor, Iris Virginica) based on the observed features of the flower from the sample data (sepal length, sepal width, pedal length, pedal width).
+Fisher's analysis of the Iris dataset was able to group or classify the samples into 1 of the 3 species (Iris Setosa, Iris Versicolor, Iris Virginica) based on the observed features of the flower from the sample data (sepal length, sepal width, pedal length, pedal width).

 - - - - - - - - -
 ## Download & Review of Dataset ##